MozarellaMan/rust-lsp-proxy/README.md

 ## Currently Unimplemented

-- Code execution for common languages, not just java
+- Code execution for common languages, not just java, (some sort of generification needed)
-- Remote file deletion
 - Security (this has mainly been targeted at private usage)

 ## Example Client